 There’s a better way for communities to solve their problems.

-Democracy Leagues build trust between residents and work in partnership with local government and community leaders to turn ideas into action.
+Democracy Leagues build trust between residents and work in partnership with local government to turn ideas into action.

 The usual tools of debates and elections aren’t helping us tackle our toughest challenges.
 The loudest voices dominate, trust between residents and leaders erodes, and big problems go unsolved.